 Tip: Flic and Flac offer a lot of activities and you can book many trips from here such as dolphin swimming or catamaran trips.
 The underwater world also offers a great diversity on this side of the island, in this case, we highly recommend booking a diving trip here as well.

 Bain Boeuf Beach

-You do not hear about this beach often but it is (again) a beach worth visiting!
+You do not hear about this beach often but it is (again) one of the beaches in Mauritius worth visiting!
 If you will do a (beach) road trip in the Northern part of the island you will pass this beach for sure!
 And that is also how we caught a glimpse of Bain Boeuf that made us stopover right away.
 We fell particularly in love with one specific part where you have many palm trees on the beachside.
 It just makes the tropical picture perfect!
 It is quiet and that might just be what you are looking for.
 The water is very shallow, so also perfect for kids.